Pylons/pyramid/docs/narr/introduction.rst

 your own directives.
 For example, let's say you find yourself calling :meth:`pyramid.config.Configurator.add_view` repetitively.
-Usually you can take the boring away by using existing shortcuts, but let's say that this is a case such a way that no existing shortcut works to take the boring away:
+Usually you can take the boring away by using existing shortcuts, but let's say that this is a case where there is no such shortcut:

 .. code-block:: python
    :linenos: